96boards/documentation/consumer/dragonboard/dragonboard410c/guides/dt-overlays.md

 After loading, the device should appear under ***/proc/device-tree/soc/i2c@78b6000/***

-That't it!
-You have loaded device tree overlay dynamically.
-But this wont be sufficient, you need to load your device driver also to work with the device.
+That's it!
+You have loaded a device tree overlay dynamically.
+But this won't be sufficient, you also need to load your device driver to work with the device.
 By this time, if the driver has been compiled into the kernel (by selecting *y* during **make menuconfig**), then the driver should have been probed successfully and it will appear under ***/sys/bus/i2c/devices/***

 If the driver was compiled as a kernel module, then insert it using **modprobe**